Home

 Aetna Health Insurance and the Affordable Care Act

 Aetna offers plans that are included as part of the Affordable Care Act.
-They are broken down into three medal plans: Bronze, Silver, and Gold.
+They are broken down into two of the three medal plans: Silver and Gold.
 These plans are offered on the ACA Marketplace and its website.
 To view their full selection, you can visit the Aetna website.

 Children’s Dental and Vision

-Children’s Vision insurance is included with Aetna Health Insurance plans, but you are given the option to include children’s dental care.
-This added dental benefit goes beyond what the Affordable Care Act deems as their Essential Benefit.
-NOTE: Some plans below will reflect the inclusion of Pediatric Dental (PD) when purchased OFF-exchange.
+Children’s Vision insurance is included with Aetna Health Insurance plans, but you are only given the option to include children’s dental care if you purchase your plan OFF-exchange.

 Aetna Bronze